jhskone/python-programming-primer/README.md

 Most of your personal computers will come with python 2.7 already installed, but to take full advantage of newer features and keep yourself contemporary, you'll need to upgrade yourself to at least version 3.5 of python.
+The end-of-life for the 3.5 version of python (i.e. the time at which no further updates or patches will be released is 09,13,2020).
+For reference the newest stable release 3.x version of python (3.7) has an end-of-life scheduled for 06,27,2023.

+It is recommended that you install the Anaconda distribution of python. <br/>
+Why Anaconda?...<br/>
-It is recommended that you do so by installing the Anaconda distribution of python.
-Why Anaconda?... because this distribution comes prepackaged with most of the python packages you would want to use for scientific computing, like numpy, matplotlib, scipy, and jupyter notebook server / lab.
+because this distribution comes prepackaged with most of the python packages you would want to use for scientific computing, like numpy, matplotlib, scipy, and jupyter notebook server / lab.
 Furthermore it comes packaged with Intel's MKL math libraries